tuxofil/tcpcall/README.md

 * easy and efficient way to build RPC-like or send-only interactions between two Erlang nodes without need to bind the nodes into an Erlang cluster;
+* flow control - server side can inform clients to stop sending new data for a configurable period of time;
 * does not any complex data processing, as it operates only with binaries (the user must implement payload encoding and deconding by himself).